linode/docs/docs/guides/troubleshooting/rescue-and-rebuild/index.md

 ## Rebuilding

-If you can't rescue and resolve issues on an existing disk, you will likely need to rebuild your Linode.
-Rebuilding your Linode is the process of starting over with a set of known-good disks that you can boot from.
+If you can't rescue and resolve issues on an existing disk, you likely need to rebuild the Linode.
+Rebuilding the Linode is the process of starting over with a set of known-good disks that you can boot from.
 There are a few different ways you can do this:

--   If you are subscribed to the [Linode Backup Service](https://www.linode.com/backups), you can [restore from an existing backup](#restoring-from-a-linode-backup) and return your Linode to a previous state.
+-   If you are subscribed to the [Linode Backup Service](https://www.linode.com/backups), you can [restore from an existing backup](#restoring-from-a-linode-backup) and return the Linode to a previous state.

 -   If you aren't subscribed to the Linode Backup Service, you can copy files off an existing disk and then [use the Rebuild feature](#use-the-rebuild-feature) of the Cloud Manager to erase everything and start over again from scratch.

--   If you have a backup system other than the Linode Backup Service in place, you can [rebuild your Linode](#use-the-rebuild-feature) and then restore your data from that backup service.
-The methods for restoring your data will vary by the kind of backup system that you use.
+-   If you have a backup system other than the Linode Backup Service in place, you can [rebuild your Linode](#use-the-rebuild-feature) and then restore the data from that backup service.
+The methods for restoring data varies by the kind of backup system that you use.

 {{< caution >}}
 Did an unauthorized intruder gain access to your Linode?
 Since it is virtually impossible to determine the full scope of an attacker's reach into a compromised system, you should never continue using a compromised Linode.

-We recommend that you follow the instructions in [Recovering from a System Compromise](/docs/security/recovering-from-a-system-compromise/).
-You'll need to create a new Linode, copy your existing data from the old Linode to the new one, and then swap IP addresses.
+Linode recommends that you follow the instructions in [Recovering from a System Compromise](/docs/security/recovering-from-a-system-compromise/).
+You need to create a new Linode, copy your existing data from the old Linode to the new one, and then swap IP addresses.
 {{< /caution >}}

 ### Restoring from a Linode Backup

-If you previously enabled the [Linode Backup Service](https://www.linode.com/backups), you may be able to restore one of the backups to your Linode.
+If you previously enabled the [Linode Backup Service](https://www.linode.com/backups), you may be able to restore one of the backups to the Linode.
 Review the [Restoring from a Backup](/docs/platform/disk-images/linode-backup-service/#restore-from-a-backup) section (specifically, the [Restore to an Existing Linode](/docs/platform/disk-images/linode-backup-service/#restore-to-an-existing-linode) section) of the [The Linode Backup Service](/docs/platform/disk-images/linode-backup-service/) guide for instructions.

-If you created backups with an application other than the Linode Backup Service, review the application's instructions to restore a backup to your Linode.
+If you created backups with an application other than the Linode Backup Service, review the application's instructions to restore a backup to the Linode.

 ### Use the Rebuild Feature

-The Linode Cloud Manager provides a *Rebuild* feature which will perform the following two actions:
+The Linode Cloud Manager provides a *Rebuild* feature performs the following two actions:

-1. Your current disks are removed.
+1. The current disks are removed.

-1. A new set of disks is provisioned from one of the Cloud Manager's built-in Linux images, or from one of your [saved images](/docs/platform/disk-images/linode-images/).
+1. A new set of disks is provisioned from one of the Cloud Manager's built-in Linux images, or from one of the [saved images](/docs/platform/disk-images/linode-images/).

     {{< caution >}}
-If you use the Rebuild feature, the data from the disks that are deleted will not be retrievable.
-You may [back up your data manually](/docs/security/backups/backing-up-your-data) or [create a snapshot through Linode's Backup Service](/docs/platform/disk-images/linode-backup-service#take-a-manual-snapshot) to preserve your data before using the Rebuild feature.
+If you use the Rebuild feature, the data from the disks that are deleted are not retrievable.
+You may [back up your data manually](/docs/security/backups/backing-up-your-data) or [create a snapshot through Linode's Backup Service](/docs/platform/disk-images/linode-backup-service#take-a-manual-snapshot) to preserve data before using the Rebuild feature.

-If you'd like to deploy a new Linux distribution without erasing your existing disks, follow the instructions in the [Creating a Disk with a Linux Distribution Installed](/docs/platform/disk-images/disk-images-and-configuration-profiles/#creating-a-disk-with-a-linux-distribution-installed) section of the [Disks and Configuration Profiles](/docs/platform/disk-images/disk-images-and-configuration-profiles/) guide.
-This is a better option for those who need to create a new distribution, but also need to save their existing data.
+If you'd like to deploy a new Linux distribution without erasing the existing disks, follow the instructions in the [Creating a Disk with a Linux Distribution Installed](/docs/platform/disk-images/disk-images-and-configuration-profiles/#creating-a-disk-with-a-linux-distribution-installed) section of the [Disks and Configuration Profiles](/docs/platform/disk-images/disk-images-and-configuration-profiles/) guide.
+This is a better option if you need to create a new distribution, but also need to save the existing data.

-Your Linode will need to have some amount of unallocated disk space in order to provision a new distribution.
-If your Linode does not have enough unallocated space, you can [shrink your existing disks](/docs/platform/disk-images/disk-images-and-configuration-profiles/#resizing-a-disk) to free up space or [resize your Linode](/docs/platform/disk-images/resizing-a-linode/) to a higher resource tier.
+The Linode needs to have some amount of unallocated disk space in order to provision a new distribution.
+If the Linode does not have enough unallocated space, you can [shrink your existing disks](/docs/platform/disk-images/disk-images-and-configuration-profiles/#resizing-a-disk) to free up space or [resize your Linode](/docs/platform/disk-images/resizing-a-linode/) to a higher resource tier.
     {{< /caution >}}

     If you need to copy files from your existing disk to another location before rebuilding, you can [start SSH](#starting-ssh) under Rescue Mode and then use an SFTP client to copy files to your computer.

 To use the Rebuild feature:

-1. If you need to copy files from your existing disk to another location before rebuilding, you can [start SSH](#starting-ssh) under Rescue Mode and then use an [SFTP client](/docs/tools-reference/file-transfer/) to copy files to your computer, another server, or somewhere else.
+1. If you need to copy files from existing disk to another location before rebuilding, you can [start SSH](#starting-ssh) under Rescue Mode and then use an [SFTP client](/docs/tools-reference/file-transfer/) to copy files to your computer, another server, or somewhere else.

 1. Log in to the [Linode Cloud Manager](https://cloud.linode.com).